karlot/sshclick/README.md

     ```
     NOTE: optionally you can install it in virtualenv if you like

-3. Use it as you like, "sshclick" or shorter "sshc" commands should be available
+3. Use it as you like, "sshclick" and shorter "sshc" command should be available to access SSHClick application
     ```
-    $ sshclick --help
+    $ sshc --help
     Usage: sshc [OPTIONS] COMMAND [ARGS]...

-      SSH Click Config manager
+      SSH Config manager

       Basically glorified config file scraper & generator.
 It is for the people that do not want to manually handle veeeery  large SSH config files, and